The Future of Management: Trends to Watch

 How to Adapt:

-4. Diversity, Equity, and Inclusion (DEI) as a Core Value
+4. Diversity, Equity, and Inclusion (DEI) as a Business Imperative

 Why It Matters:

-- Innovation: Diverse teams bring unique perspectives, leading to more creative solutions.
+- Better Decision-Making: Diverse teams bring unique viewpoints, leading to more creative solutions.

 How to Adapt:

-- Set measurable DEI goals and track progress over time.
+- Set measurable DEI goals and track progress.

 5. Sustainability and Ethical Leadership